 You can include in medical expenses a part of a lifecare fee or "founder's fee" you pay either monthly or as a lump sum under an agreement with a retirement home.
 The part of the payment you include is the amount properly allocable to medical care.
-The agreement must require a specified fee payment as a condition for the home's promise to provide lifetime care that includes medical care.
+The agreement must require that you pay a specific fee as a condition for the home's promise to provide lifetime care that includes medical care.

 Dependents with disabilities.
-You can include in medical expenses advance payments to a private institution for lifetime care, treatment, and training of your physically or mentally impaired dependent upon your death or when you become unable to provide care.
-The payments must be a condition for the institution's future acceptance of your dependent and must not be refundable.
+You can include in medical expenses advance payments to a private institution for lifetime care, treatment, and training of your physically or mentally impaired child upon your death or when you become unable to provide care.
+The payments must be a condition for the institution's future acceptance of your child and must not be refundable.